 Figure 4.
 (A) The upper image shows the setup which allows high immersion while freely walking and turning.
 Below is a single gambling trial in the virtual setting.
 (B) The mood ratings of 18 pilot participants completing the MMI virtual task, with positive and negative blocks.

-TA1 developments and computational modelling will also open new directions for clinical interventions as addressed in TA2 below, first by directing towards the relevant parameters for measuring and predicting individual mood dynamics, and second, by moving towards individual modulation of these neural and behavioral parameters for improving mood and well-being.
+The findings from the research described above will inform clinical interventions as addressed in TA2 below, first by identifying the relevant parameters for measuring and predicting individual mood dynamics, and second by moving towards individual modulation of these neural and behavioral parameters for improving mood and well-being.

-TA2: Control the identified neural correlates of mood dynamics parameters
+Technical Area 2: Controlling the neural correlates of mood dynamics

-We will continue from determining the neural correlates of the mood parameters in TA1, using a model-based neural analysis, followed by a reliability analysis of these correlations across two visits in a within-individual design, to a neurofeedback closed-loop modification of these neural correlates to influence mood.
-The sample size for data collection will be based on the effect size and reliability of the behavioral and computational parameters in the preceding aim, but we will recruit a minimal sample of at least 70 participants from each population, under risk and depressed.
-Participants will complete the closed-loop mood control task during an fMRI scan in its unstable mood version where the control algorithm generates repeated mood fluctuations or stable mood pattern.
+We will continue from determining the neural correlates of the mood parameters in TA1, using a model-based neural analysis, followed by a reliability analysis of these correlations across two sessions in a within-participants design, to a neurofeedback closed-loop modification of these neural correlates to influence mood.
+The sample size for data collection will be based on the effect size and reliability of the behavioral and computational parameters in the preceding experiment, but we will recruit a sample of at least 70 participants from each population, under risk and depressed.
+Participants will complete the closed-loop mood control task, as described above, during an fMRI scan.
+As in experiment one, participants will be assigned to one of two mood stability conditions: unstable, in which the control algorithm generates repeated mood fluctuations, or stable, in which the control algorithm [tries to maintain a consistent mood pattern].
 In the virtual setting wireless EEG will be used to measure neural activity.
 Moreover, physiological signals will be continuously measured with Empatica watches (heart rate, skin conductance, temperature).
-After the neural and physiological mechanisms underlying changes in mood will be identified, while controlling mood using the closed-loop controller, neural activity would be modified with a non-invasive reward-based neuro-feedback protocol.
+After the neural and physiological mechanisms underlying changes in mood have been identified, while controlling mood using the closed-loop controller, neural activity can be modified with a non-invasive reward-based neuro-feedback protocol.